Marocco101/bovine_mcr1_exposure/README.md

-# Preliminary Analysis: Decoupling of Antibiotic Resistance
+# The Ecoantibio Paradox: Analysis of Exposure vs. Resistance in French Cattle
 ### Unintended Consequences of Antibiotic Stewardship in French Livestock

 **Author:** Makiko FUJITA-SUZANNE